On Angels and Tombs by Ernesto Sabato

 Alejandra belongs to an old aristocratic family and lives in the crumbling family mansion on the outskirts of Buenos Aires

-Craziness and mind-bending wildness is ratcheted up even more when Alejandra speaks of her own past, beginning when she, at age eleven, found her father sleeping with a woman some years after her mother died, a traumatic experience that propelled her to run away from home.
+Craziness and mind-bending wildness are ratcheted up even more when Alejandra speaks of her own past, beginning when she, at age eleven, found her father sleeping with a woman some years after her mother died, a traumatic experience that propelled her to run away from home.
 What follows is for each reader to explore but I will share a quote from the text: That freckled-faced little girl is Alejandra: she is eleven and her hair has reddish glints in it.
 She is a thin, pensive child, but a violently and cruelly pensive one, as though her thoughts were not abstract, but crazed, burning-hot serpents.
 It is that child who has remained intact in some obscure region of her self. (author's italic).

 While reading Sabato's novel, I had to ask myself: Who from the world of literature does Alejandra remind me of?
 The only person I could think of was Ms. Nicola Six from Martin Amis' London Fields, where I describe Nicola as “a modern day Helen of Troy, X-rated femme fatale and manifestation of goddess Kali all rolled up into one – everything you always wanted and everything you never wanted, your most cherished dream and your most dreaded nightmare, complete with Eastern European accent, mysterious Middle Eastern origins, Ms. World face and figure, shiny dark hair and even shinier dark eyes.”
 However, unlike thirty-something Nicola, Alejandra is only eighteen.
 But, and this proves a critical point, a part of Alejandra possesses, as Sabato puts it, “the frightful wisdom of an old man.”